jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 Before we automate the Helm Chart deployment it's a good idea to try it out.
 Next step is to pull the chart and manually deploy it to do the cluster.

-Navgiate to the compelted build in VSTS and download the Helm Chat artifact.
+Navigate to the completed build in VSTS and download the Helm Chat artifact.
 Extract zip, and the Helm Chart will be the tar.gz inside.